JuliaKukulies/juliakukulies.github.io/research.md

 ---

+My long-term scientific goal is to **understand, model, and predict convective storms**.

+## Ph.D. thesis

-In my PhD project, I am have studied the dynamics and changes in the **atmospheric water cycle in the Tibetan Plateau-Himalaya region** with a focus on organized convection and extreme precipitation.
+In my [Ph.D. thesis](https://gupea.ub.gu.se/handle/2077/75117?show=full), I studied the role of large-scale and mesoscale atmospheric processes in the **water cycle in the Tibetan Plateau-Himalaya region** with a focus on organized convection and precipitation.
 The Tibetan Plateau stores a lot of freshwater and is, likewise other mountain regions in the world, particularly vulnerable to climate change.
-Changes in the water cycle also come with changes in extreme precipitation and risks for natural hazards in the populated downstream regions.
-The goal of my research is to improve our understanding of atmospheric processes that control extreme precipitation in this particular region, because this is a pre-requisite to robustly assess future changes.
-Apart from the societal need of regional climate change impact assessment, this project also addresses a major scientific knowledge gap, as we know very little about precipitation in mountain regions.
+Changes in the water cycle come with changes in the frequency and magnitude of precipitation and increased risks for natural hazards in the populated downstream regions.
+The goal of my research is to improve our understanding of atmospheric processes that control precipitation in this particular region, because this is a pre-requisite to robustly assess future changes.
+Apart from the societal need of regional climate change impact assessment, this thesis addresses a major scientific knowledge gap, as we know very little about precipitation in mountain regions.

 ![](colo.jpg)